2nd Ring Road: Road condition monitors

 Electronic message signs (or screens) are placed throughout the 2nd Ring Road, displaying information about current traffic.
 The information is only given in simplified Chinese characters at present.

 The western part of the 2nd Ring Road has "smart" electronic screens, automatically updated every five minutes.
 Traffic conditions are continuously monitored.
 Maps are also shown on them to notify drivers of road conditions at various parts of the road, including Jishuitan, Xizhimen, and Fuxingmen on the Chang'an Avenue.

 Although only Chinese characters are used, the characters themselves are coloured red, yellow or green according to the type of message.
 This and the map displays make it somewhat easier for non-Chinese speakers to understand.

 Links to expressways

 The Badaling Expressway is linked to (from the side road) at Deshengmen.
 A direct ramp connection from both directions to the Airport Expressway was finished in 2006.
-The Jingkai Expressway is easily accessible by proceeding south to the complex-and-impressive Caihuying overpass.
+The Jingkai Expressway is easily accessible by proceeding south to the complex-and-impressive Caihuying Bridge.
 There are no direct connections from the 2nd Ring Road to the Jingshen Expressway, Jingjintang Expressway, or Jingcheng Expressway.

 It is possible to get to the Jingshi Expressway by heading southwest at Guang'anmen.
 Jianguomen links via Jianguomen Outer Street to the Jingtong Expressway and ultimately the Jingha Expressway.